 Ironically, it's now taken the spot in the language originally occupied by 'queer'.

-Some examples never bother to change with the times.
-The Golden Gaytime is an ice cream bar that's still proudly displayed in Australia.
+The Golden Gaytime is an ice cream that was first released in Australia in the late fifties.
+It's still proudly displayed in Australia with the connotations of its name being an integral part of its branding.
 Much beloved of backpacking Brits with Facebook accounts.
 The jingle, which is still played in ads, in Australia, today, states "It's so hard to have a Gaytime on your own!"
-The front of the box feature the words "4 chances to have a gay time!"
+The front of the box features the words "4 chances to have a gay time!"
+It is, however, renamed to "Cookie Crumble" in New Zealand.

 The 1941 musical comedy film All-American Co-Ed was billed as "the season's gayest musical".
 It probably doesn't help matters that the movie's plot centers around a young man who infiltrates an all-girls school Disguised in Drag.

-Cockburns is not pronounced the modern way, and is not the kind of product one might think it to be if it were pronounced that way.
-(What that kind of product might be shall now be left to your imagination, where it may be infinitely worse.)
+Cockburns is not pronounced the way it's spelt, and is not the kind of product one might think it to be if it were pronounced that way.
+(What that kind of product it might be shall now be left to your imagination, where it may be infinitely worse.)

 Here's a 1970s spot for a Mego board game called Ball Buster, in which you "try and bust your opponent's balls."
 Doubles as Getting Crap Past the Radar when you consider that the meanings were exactly the same back then.